 Examples of justifications

-Statement a is true since the number is written as a fraction.
+Statement a is true because the number is written as a fraction.
 It is therefore a rational number.

 Statement b is true because the decimal part is terminating and repeating.
 This number is therefore a rational number.